emory-libraries/findingaids/DEPLOYNOTES.rst

   * The celery worker should now be started via::

-     ``python manage.py celery worker -Q findingaids``
+      python manage.py celery worker -Q findingaids

-    Be sure to update any cron jobs or init scripts that use the old ``celeryd`` syntax.
+    Be sure to update any init scripts that use the old ``celeryd`` syntax.

   * If not using the WSGI script included with the source code, add the following to your wsgi script::